hylimo/hylimo/website/docs/sequence.md

 You can optionally override this by explicitly specifying `left` and `right` participants.

 The first parameter is the text to display in the upper-left corner (e.g., `if`, `loop`, `while`).\
-The second parameter is a callback function containing the frame's content.
+The second parameter is a callback function containing the frame`s content.

 Additionally, there are several optional parameters: